- Stone Mountain Lodge and Cabins - http://stonemountainlodge.com -

-The entrance of the bride and groom can be simple and more traditional.
-Perhaps the bride will be escorted from a cabin, by an attendant, to be met by her father at the aisle, while the groom is waiting at the Arbor.
+The entrance of the couple themselves can be simple and more traditional.
+Perhaps the bride will be escorted from a cabin, by an attendant, to be met by her father at the aisle, while her partner is waiting at the Arbor.
 Or, the couple’s entrance can be more creative, especially since the outdoors lets everyone see more of an arrival.
-The groom can come in a fancy convertible sports car, and the bride could come by horse drawn carriage.
+So, one partner can arrive in a fancy convertible sports car or come by horse drawn carriage.

-So, you have many ways to make your Procession special to you.
+You see, you have many ways to make your Stone Mountain wedding procession special to you.

-The bride and groom’s departure from the Ceremony Arbor can be as dramatic as you would like.
-They can go down the Stone Steps and be showered with rice.
+The couple’s departure from the Ceremony Arbor can be as dramatic as you would like.
+They can go down the Stone Steps and be showered with lavender.
 If the newly married couple were more adventurous, the bride can be taken away in a row boat or a canoe across the pond, as a symbol of the beginning of their new life together.
 What an opportunity for pictures!
 Everyone can watch from ashore and head back to the garden area for cocktails.

-Throwing rice, or other grains, is customary to wish the newly married couple good luck and prosperity.
+Throwing grains, is customary to wish the newly married couple good luck and prosperity.
 Being an outdoor wedding, there are more options.
 The toss could be made available at the greeting area before the ceremony.
-This way they can be tossed by your guests, right from their seats, as the the bride and groom make their exit.
+This way they can be tossed by your guests, right from their seats, as the couple make their exit.

-Or, more traditionally, the guests and wedding party can be instructed to exit down the stone steps, pick up a toss bag, and wait at the base of the steps, leaving a path for the bride and groom.
-Then the bride and groom can descend down the steps being showered by the guests, similar to leaving a chapel (See More on Tosses).
+Or, more traditionally, the guests and wedding party can be instructed to exit down the stone steps, pick up a toss bag, and wait at the base of the steps, leaving a path for the couple.
+Then the couple descend down the steps being showered by the guests, similar to leaving a chapel (See More on Tosses).

-This is a time for taking separate pictures of the bride and groom and the wedding party.
+This is a time for taking separate pictures of the couple and the wedding party.
 There are many more picture opportunities for outdoor weddings.
 And with a pond, ducks, red cliffs, a mountain trail, and mountain cabins, your photographer will have trouble containing his creativity!
 (Click for ideas about outdoor wedding pictures at Stone Mountain Lodge and Cabins.)

-It’s also a chance, and probably just a chance unless you plan it, for the bride and groom to catch some time alone and take a breather.
-If you have a cabin, it’s a nice place for a small retreat, or a leisurely stroll around the pond can help provide a moment to let the idea of just being married sink in.
+It’s also an excellent time, and probably just a chance unless you plan it, for the couple to catch some time alone and take a breather.
+Your cabin (if you have reserved one) or the Dressing Tent is a nice place for the two of you to have a short retreat.
+Or, taking a leisurely stroll around the pond can help provide a moment to let the idea of just being married sink in.

 At the same time, your guests can relax by the pond, have hors d’oeuvres and cocktails in the garden area, take a walk, and make use of the restrooms.
 There are wooden chairs by the pond, and other benches and picnic tables around.
 For those who are staying overnight, they have an opportunity to go back to their room or cabin too.